 • Bride, Groom and Parents

 • Bride, Groom, Best Man and Maid of Honour

 • Bride, Groom, Page Boys and Flower Girls

 Cross them off as you go, so don’t forget a pen!
 It makes it much easier to know you’ve captured all the shots your newlyweds asked for.
 You’ll start to look like a professional wedding photographer already.

-Sssh!
-Don’t Tell the Bride – A clever trick we use is to write down all the combinations and put them on a sticker behind the camera’s flip out screen.
+A clever trick we used, to use was to write down all the combinations and put them a sticker behind the camera’s flip out screen.
 Concealed and neat!